FactomProject/factom-docs/cli/includes/_before we begin.md

 * factom-walletd
 * factom-cli

-To run Factom Federation via command line you need factomd, factom-walletd, and factom-cli.
-Each one of these apps needs to run in separate Terminal windows.
+To run Factom Federation via command line, you need factomd, factom-walletd, and factom-cli.
+Each one of these apps needs to be run in separate Terminal windows.

 <aside class="notice"><br>
 Pop quiz<br>